-Six Courses for a Cure is the result of the creative genius of Roger Thomas, Executive Chef at the Sheraton Suites, Cuyahoga Falls, Ohio and Pete Olsen, a partner in Purple Feet Distributing located in Macedonia, Ohio.
+Six Courses for a Cure is the result of the creative genius of Chef Roger Thomas currently the Chef de Cuisine, L’Ermitage Hotel, Beverly Hills, CA. and Pete Olsen, owner of The Tasting Room, Wadsworth, Ohio.

 After meeting Gerry and Marti Cowden at a family celebration and hearing the story of their daughter Meredith and her courageous battle against leukemia, Roger and Pete suggested the idea of a wine dinner to benefit the Meredith A. Cowden Foundation.

-Both Pete and Roger have hosted and participated in many wine dinners to raise funding for charities and worthwhile causes in northeast Ohio, specifically the Akron area where they are located and the Cowdens live.
+Both Pete and Roger have hosted and participated in many wine dinners to raise funding for charities and worthwhile causes in northeast Ohio, specifically the Akron area where the Cowdens live.

 Six Courses for a Cure with Roger Thomas at the helm as the coordinating chef will be the 2nd scheduled fundraiser of the year for the Cowden Foundation.
-This new and exciting event will be held in the beautiful 300 seat capacity ballroom at the Sheraton Suites Akron/Cuyahoga Falls on Friday, August 9, 2013 at 6:00 PM.
+This new and exciting event will be held in the beautiful Fairlawn Country Club in Akron on Friday, August 4, 2017 at 6:00 PM.

 The evening will begin with cocktails and hors d’oeuvres created by all of the participating chefs.
 Details to be announced.

-The cost to attend this black tie optional event is $150 per person including valet parking.
+The cost to attend this cocktail attire event is $150 per person including valet parking.

-Five Winemakers Tables will be offered at $2,000 giving the opportunity to be seated with one of the participating winemakers.
-These tables will provide seating for eight in addition to the winemakers.
+Wine Table Sponsorships will be offered at $2,000 with seating for eight.
 The guests attending at this sponsor level will also receive a special memento of the evening.